 Sodium acetate and sodium lactate are two household chemicals that can indeed function as chelants.
 They are sometimes used for that purpose in foods and medical treatments.

-I do not see acetate and lactate being recommended, however, for use as chelants in soap, lotions, and other B&B products or for treating minerals in hard water.
+I do not see acetate and lactate being recommended as chelants in soap or cosmetics nor for treating minerals in hard water.
 The chelators normally suggested for these purposes include EDTA, citrate, gluconates, GLDA, etc.

 Not every chelator is effective for every purpose.
 Acetate and lactate should be used in soap mainly for the other qualities they contribute, not for their chelating ability.